ArthurClemens/jquery-page-scroll-plugin/readme.md

 * `willScrollDelay`: milliseconds to wait before scrolling actually happens
 * `didScroll`: function called when scrolling is complete; the function is called with the "scroll options" object as parameter
 * `didScrollDelay`: milliseconds to wait before calling didScroll; default 0
+* `pushState`: true if anchor changes are reflected in the url using history.pushState; default true

 Reset default values by passing `null`.